amaraSanoh/calculator-react/README.md

 This project allows to compute arithmetic expressions like google calculator.
 All the calculation is done on the server side.

+# Test with Jest
+This app is built with Create React App.
+So with Jest dependence.
+You will only need to add react-test-renderer for rendering snapshots.
+For more about Jest, follow this link https://jestjs.io/fr/docs/tutorial-react

 # Getting Started with Create React App